ssha-org/ssha_web/content/prizes.md

 <hr width=300; align=left>

-The Association awards two annual prizes for outstanding books in social science history.
+The Association awards two annual prizes for outstanding books in social science history.<br /><br />

+**Please Note:** The 2020 book awards are moving forward for this year despite the conference cancellation.
+Submissions for the 2020 book awards competition will open soon, details to be posted shortly.
+<br /><br />

 ### Presidents Book Award